-- 83. None of the activities of Plaintiffs described herein constituted participation in military activities or implicated questions of military discipline.
-Unless expressly stated to the contrary, DEFENDANTS have not compensated Plaintiffs for any of the damages suffered as the proximate result of DEFENDANTS' actions or reimbursed Plaintiffs for the private medical care and treatment they have received.
+- 86. None of the activities of Plaintiffs described herein constituted participation in what can properly be considered to be military activities or implicated questions of military discipline.
+None of the Plaintiffs or members of the proposed class are currently active members of the military. - 87.
+Except for a handful of veterans compensated by the passage of private bills, DEFENDANTS have not compensated Plaintiffs or any class members for any of the damages suffered as the proximate result of DEFENDANTS' actions or reimbursed Plaintiffs or class members for the private medical care and treatment they have received.
 In contrast, the British government in January 2008 provided full compensation to the participants in a parallel set of human experiments on troops assigned to serve at Porton Down, near Salisbury, England.
 Similarly, in 2004, the Canadian government adopted a payment program to recognize the service of Canadian veterans who participated in chemical warfare experiments at Suffield, Alberta, and Chemical Warfare Laboratories, Ottawa, from 1941 through the mid-1970s.
-The vast majority of Edgewood participants have never received any notice from DEFENDANTS and at most a small handful have ever received any health care or compensation from DEFENDANTS associated with their participation in the MKULTRA experiments. - 84.
-DEFENDANTS acquired esoteric and unique knowledge and information, most of which was never made public, concerning the properties, doses, and health effects, both immediate and latent, of the substances they tested.
-Most private physicians lack the background and experience properly to treat many of the health effects of such substances, some of which
+The vast majority of Edgewood participants have never received any notice from DEFENDANTS and at most a small handful have ever received any health care or compensation from DEFENDANTS associated with their participation in the MKULTRA experiments.

-DEFENDANTS have never identified.
-As a result, the ability of the "volunteers" to obtain suitable medical care has in many instances been, and continues to be, adversely impacted or compromised.

-- 85. Nothing herein is intended or should be construed as an attempt to obtain review of any decision relating to benefits sought by any veteran or to challenge any benefits decisions made by the Secretary of the VA.
-Likewise, nothing herein is intended or should be construed as a request for money damages. - 86.
-Plaintiffs reserve the right to amend this Complaint to seek class action certification.
+- 88. DEFENDANTS acquired esoteric and unique knowledge and information, most of which was never made public, concerning the properties, doses, and health effects, both immediate and latent, of the substances they tested.
+Most private physicians lack the background and experience properly to treat many of the health effects of such substances, some of which DEFENDANTS have never identified.
+As a result, the ability of the "volunteers" to obtain suitable medical care has in many instances been, and continues to be, adversely impacted or compromised. - 89.
+Nothing herein is intended or should be construed as an attempt to obtain review of any decision relating to benefits sought by any veteran or to challenge any benefits decisions made by the Secretary of the VA.
+Likewise, nothing herein is intended or should be construed as a request for money damages.